oftx/deepdream-revived/README.md

 - `--input` Sets the input filename (default is `example.png`)
 - `--max_size` Limits the maximum size of the image input.
 I haven't come across an image too large yet, but use this in case you run out of memory or see some weirdness with large images.
 - `--mode` Sets the inference mode, which can be `"simple"` or `"octaves"` (default is `simple`).
 Simple mode takes the least amount of time, octaves mode is more flexible and can produce different patterns depending on how you specify the octaves.
 - `--octaves` Sets the list of octaves to process (default is "-2, -1, 0, 1, 2").
 The input string should be a comma separated list of integers.
-Note that the number of `--steps` is run on each octave, so the total number of steps is the total number of octaves multiplied by `--steps`.
+Octaves and scale can really affect the generated pattern so I suggest playing with both.
+  - You may specify the special string `"random x"` where x is an integer, and it will create a list of random octaves of that length, i.e. `--octaves "random 6"` will produce 6 random octaves.
+  - You may also specify "range x y" and the octaves will be in the range x to y-1, i.e. `--octaves "range -2 2"` will result in octaves `"-2, -1, 0, 1"`
 - `--output` Sets the output directory name (default is "output")
+- `--rand_max` Sets the upper bound for an octave when using random octaves (default is 65535)
+- `--rand_min` Sets the lower bound for an octave when using random octaves (default is -65535)
 - `--scale` Sets the scale factor in octaves mode (default is 1.0).
-If set to larger than 1, it will upscale the image using tiles.
-If set to smaller than 1, the output will be downscaled.
+This value is a multiplier to the octaves and will also result in an output upscaled or downscaled by this amount.
 - `--steps` Sets the number of inference steps (default is 20)
 - `--step_size` Sets the size of each step (default is 0.1)
 - `--tile_size` Sets the tile size used in octaves mode.
 If not specified, the max dimension of the input image is used.